PaulMakesStuff/Python_Cross_Stitch/README.md

 ```

 ### Output
-The script generates the following SVG files:
+The script generates the following SVG files in a paste with the inputed file in patterns directory:

 * col_sym.svg: Color with symbols pattern.
 * blw_sym.svg: Black/white pattern with symbols.